Skip to content

 export const appChannel = defineChannel({

-toConnector: [lobbyDomain], // position_update pushes back here
+toConnector: [act_lobby], // position_update pushes back this way (server → client)

 });